nina-bornemann/Nina-bornemann/README.md

 # 👋 Hi, I’m Nina

-🌱 I’m currently taking part in a Bootcamp to become a full-stack developer.
+🌱 I’m a full-stack Java developer.
 Coming from a background in Biochemistry (M.Sc.) and working in research, I shifted into software engineering to build tools that are clean, practical, and impactful.

 ## 🛠 Tech Stack